motamira/spring-boot-warmup/README.md

 - Install MongoDB version 3.2.
 You can download it from https://www.mongodb.com/download-center#previous
 - Download and install the latest RabbitMQ.
 Follow the instructions here https://www.rabbitmq.com/download.html

-# 2 - Create your first SpringBoot application:
+# 2 - Create your first SpringBoot application

 - Create a simple SpringBoot project named JSUserRegistrationService that upon initialization will print the following message to the console: "Jumia Services is Awesome".
 You can get some documentation in Spring official website: https://projects.spring.io/spring-boot/